-Freddie Burns: A Day in the Life of a Rugby Player
+Freddie Burns: A Day in the Life of a Professional Rugby Player

 Being at the top of your game as a professional rugby player can be difficult.
-There are so many elements to take into consideration such as nutrition (before, during and after), strength, power, speed…the list goes on.
+There are so many elements to take into consideration such as diet and nutrition (before, during and after), strength, power, speed…the list goes on.
 All this can seem a lot, intimidate you and ultimately push you away from reaching your full potential.
-Well, this doesn’t have to be the case.
+Well, this doesn't have to be the case.
 In this short blog I will talk you through a day in my life as a professional rugby player and how companies like For Goodness Shakes aid me in being the best I can be whilst focusing on the more complex side of the game such as strength and conditioning, skills and, most importantly, recovery.
-I firmly believe that using supplements like For Goodness shakes allow me to be a better player by taking out the stress of having to also eat to get the right nutrients into my body, especially straight after training.
+I firmly believe that using supplements like For Goodness shakes allow me to be a better player by taking out the stress of having to also eat to get the right nutrients into my body and aide my diet as a professional rugby player especially straight after training.
 However, it is very important that supplements are used alongside a balanced, healthy diet.

 7.30am: Alarm goes off.
 It’s up, glass of water, shower and head straight to the training ground.